Skip to main content

 Why Your Education and Credentials Can Help You With Salary Negotiations

-Other factors that contribute to increasing your earning potential are years of experience, certifications, nursing specialty and shift.
+Other factors that contribute to increasing your earning potential are years of experience, certifications and work shifts.
 Some of the most marketable credentials include:

 Is There a Pay Gap for Female and Male Nurses?

 You deserve good compensation for the work you perform as a nurse.
-During your career, you may have incurred student debt, endured a grueling work schedule, and sacrificed personal time to obtain certification in a specialized field of nursing.
+During your career, you may have incurred student debt, endured a grueling work schedule and sacrificed personal time to obtain certification in a specialized field of nursing.
 You should not be afraid to negotiate a salary that meets your financial requirements.
-Before negotiating, do your homework, then forge ahead without wavering until you settle on the income and job perks you need and desire.
+Before negotiating, do your homework, then forge ahead without wavering until you settle on the income and job perks you need, desire and deserve.